More and more people in the last few years discovered the magic beauty of a travel to Cinque Terre and tourism started to increase rapidly.

-Instead, you have to take your time, to slow down and adapt to local rhythm, wandering among the side alleys, climbing some step to enjoy the gorgeous view from the terraced vineyards and sipping a glass of Cinque Terre wine at the sunset.
+Instead, you have to take your time, slow down and adapt to local rhythm, wandering among the side alleys, climbing some steps to enjoy the gorgeous view from the terraced vineyards and sipping a glass of Cinque Terre wine at the sunset.
 Stay at least 2 or 3 nights!

 DON’T COME WITH A LARGE GROUP TRIP

 This is a very special and fragile territory: everything is small, everything is uphill, everything is “handmade” with great difficulty.

 And it is not suitable to receive large numbers of tourists.
 If you come with a large group you will fill up every place you visit and everything will lose its poetry.

 Try to find a good, private or very small group escorted tour to discover the secret and authentic side of Cinque Terre.